 When you examine Elvis’ discography, you will discover that of all of the albums released that bear his image, his voice and his name, less than one-quarter were actual Elvis Presley albums filled with original music.
 A great many were movie soundtrack albums.
 But, by far, the greatest number of Elvis albums circulating in the world today were released posthumously.
 There are, literally, dozens and dozens of these post-death Elvis albums.
 You see, Elvis was always entangled in contracts with people like Col. Parker, who always made sure to take their share of any revenue he generated.
 Even in death, Elvis was the gift that kept on giving.
-He was a good son and a good singer, too but, he was an industry, in his own right, as well.
-So, I suppose it is, somewhat, fitting that a career that shook America to its core, when it started, should end in a polyester jumpsuit, in a manufactured town in the desert.
+He was a good son and a good singer, too but, he was a profitable industry in his own right, as well.
+So, I suppose it is fitting that a career that shook America to its core when it started, should end in a polyester jumpsuit in a manufactured town in the desert.

-So it was with “Suspicious Minds”…the final hit from the man who changed Rock n’ Roll forever.
-Ladies and Gentlemen, here is “The King”, Mr. Elvis Presley.
+Here is “Suspicious Minds”…the final hit from the man who changed Rock n’ Roll forever.
 Enjoy.

-Thanks to KEXP for helping to inspire the writing of this post.
+Thanks to Rolling Stone Magazine for helping to inspire the writing of this post.
 The link to their fabulous website can be found here.